AN3Orik/eossdk/README.md

-# eossdk
+# EOS SDK for Java

-Epic Online Services for Java
+Java wrapper for Epic Online Services SDK

+Work in progress.